 Launch the Duo AD FS MSI installer as a user with local administrator privileges.

-Enter your integration key, secret key, and API hostname from the Duo Security AD FS application page when prompted.
+Enter your Client ID (formerly called the Integration key), Client secret (formerly called the Secret key), and API hostname from the Duo Security AD FS application page when prompted.

 If you enable this option, you must also change the properties of your AD FS application in the Duo Admin Panel to change the "Username normalization" setting to None.
 Otherwise, Duo drops the domain suffix from the username sent from AD FS to our service, which may cause user mismatches or duplicate enrollment.